Eliasyoussef47/Configs/README.md

         [JsonProperty("importantStuff", Required = Required.AllowNull)]
         public List<ImportantThing> ImportantStuff { get; set; }

-        // You can add methods that you can use when loading the config file public void ChangeFirstThing()
+        // You can add methods that you can use after loading the config file public void ChangeFirstThing()
         {
             ImportantStuff[0].OwnerName = "Slim Shady";